 - General Endocrinology, including growth, thyroid, puberty, pituitary, and adrenal problems, directed by Dr. Soumya Adhikari

 - Obesity comorbidities, the Center for Obesity and its Consequences in Health (COACH), directed by Dr. Olga Gupta.
 Dyslipidemias and lipodystrophies are treated by Dr. Nivedita Patni.

 An additional multidisciplinary clinic, GENECIS, directed by Dr. Ximena Lopez, cares for children with gender dysphoria.

 Each year, we diagnose and treat 250–275 new diabetes patients, follow 2000-2500 patients with diabetes at any one time, and have approximately 19,000 outpatient clinic visits for both diabetes and endocrinologic conditions.
 Learn more about the excellence of our patient care.

 Research in the Division is varied and includes single- and multi-center projects.
 Examples include research to prevent the development or progression of type 1 diabetes, new technologies to improve care of children who already have type 1 diabetes, new treatments for type 2 diabetes, identifying genetic causes of lipodystrophies and dyslipidemias, and documenting improvements in psychological wellbeing in transgender teenagers receiving gender-affirming hormonal treatments.

 Education of Future Leaders

-Pediatric endocrinology faculty are committed to physician education and training and administer a postdoctoral fellowship program accepting two fellows per year.
-Pediatric residents and medical students are actively involved in the care of hospitalized patients with diabetes and endocrinologic diseases.
-A month-long elective, outpatient rotation is offered, as well as the opportunity to spend time as medical staff at a summer residential diabetes camp.
+Pediatric endocrinology faculty are strongly committed to physician education and training.
+We administer a postgraduate fellowship program accepting two fellows per year.
+Pediatric residents and medical students are actively involved in the care of hospitalized patients with diabetes and endocrine diseases.
+A month-long elective, outpatient rotation is offered, as well as the opportunity to spend time as medical staff at Camp Sweeney, a summer residential diabetes camp.
 Learn more about our education and training programs.